Japan

 An Unforgettable Journey into the Past and a Leap into the Future

-This question might have thousands of answers.
-Because everyone finds something different here.
+This question could have thousands of answers.
+Because everyone discovers something different here.

-Exceptional nature and rich culture, ancient traditions and breathtaking technological achievements, deep spirituality and fascinating people.
-And all this – very unfamiliar and even more exciting for us Europeans.
-We'll try to show it to you over the two weeks of our journey.
-And certainly, there will still be much more to explore and experience.
+Extraordinary nature and rich culture, ancient traditions and stunning technological achievements, profound spirituality and fascinating people.
+And all of this – so unknown and even more exciting for us Europeans.
+We'll try to show you this during our two-week journey.
+And surely, there will still be much left to explore and experience.
 But that's a good thing.
-Because you might never set foot in Japan, but once you do, you'll want to return again and again.
+Because you might never set foot in Japan, but if you do, you'll want to come back again and again.

 Get ready for an unforgettable journey into the past and a leap into the future.